 - They treat the SQL back-end as if it were a big file.
 The read in the entire database at startup, just as if it were the XML data store.
 It loads slowly if you have 25 years of data.

 - If you download the binary version, you get SQL support, but you don’t get the Python API.
 If you install from MacPorts, you get the Python API, but not sqlite3.
 (No, you can’t successfully add sqlite3 to the MacPorts edition.
 I tried.)
 You can try a full build-from-source, but that is epically difficult and it will fail if you have MacPorts for something else.
+I use Homebrew, and Homebrew doesn’t play well with MacPorts.
+Note that piecash is an alternative python interface to some GnuCash data. (piecash is NOT the same as the GnuCash python interface!)

 - The database schema isn’t fully documented.
 The Python API isn’t fully documented.